Check Out Some Excellent LinkedIn Hacks for Your Small Business

-LinkedIn can do a lot for your small business, if you are willing to invest a little time in these LinkedIn hacks.
+LinkedIn can do a lot for your small business, if you are willing to invest a little time.
+So take a look at these LinkedIn hacks for your small business.

-Even if all you do is add your business’s name, it will still help you.
-Why?
-It’s because you can use LinkedIn to start to differentiate your business from other, similarly named ones.
+Even if all you do is add the name of your business, it will still help you.
+But why?
+It is because you can use LinkedIn to start to differentiate your business from others with similar names.
 If your business is XYZ, Inc., is that the one in Utah or the one in Hawaii?
 What does your company do?

 Listing your business also means that:

-And if you don’t list your business, not only will it not be found, but LinkedIn’s matching software might accidentally say you are working for a similarly-named business.
+And if you do not list your business, not only will it not be found, but LinkedIn’s matching software might accidentally say you are working for a business with a similar name.
 Awkward.

 Pro tip: make sure to refer to your company’s purpose in as many different ways as you can.
-This is because this information is all searchable, and you want to account for what people might be searching for when they find your business.
+This is because this information is all searchable.
+Here, you want to account for what people might be searching for when they find your business.
 For example, for a law firm, you might write: